Lagrangian-based online safe reinforcement learning for state-constrained systems: Introduction

-One promising method for computing safe RL policies can be considered by minimizing a desired cost functional with respect to (w.r.t.) a constraint on the time derivative of a user-defined candidate BLF or a candidate CBF.
-The optimal control law for the formulation mentioned above may be found using Karush-Kuhn-Tucker conditions (see \cite{almubarak2021CDC}) along with an optimal Lagrange multiplier dependent on the state.
-However, under such methods, the optimal Lagrange multiplier includes terms of the uncertain drift dynamics and optimal value function, which is difficult to compute analytically.
-While the authors of \cite{almubarak2021CDC} proposed an offline method (safe Galerkin successive approximation) to learn the optimal control policy, we show that the naive extension to an online algorithm fails to ensure the safety of the underlying system under some non-trivial scenarios.
+A promising approach for computing safe RL policies is to minimize the desired cost functional w.r.t. (with respect to) a constraint on the time derivative of a user-defined candidate BLF or a candidate CBF.
+The optimal control law for this formulation may be found using the Karush-Kuhn-Tucker (KKT) conditions \cite{almubarak2021CDC} along with an optimal Lagrange multiplier dependent on the state.
+However, the optimal Lagrange multiplier includes unknown terms of the uncertain drift dynamics and optimal value function.
+While the authors of \cite{almubarak2021CDC} proposed an offline method using a safe Galerkin successive approximation to learn the optimal control policy, we show that a naive extension to an online algorithm fails to ensure the safety of the underlying system under some non-trivial scenarios.

-To alleviate this challenge, in this paper, we detail an online on-policy RL algorithm involving a novel online estimator for the optimal Lagrange multiplier that approximately solves the optimal control problem for a class of deterministic continuous-time nonlinear systems with parametric uncertainties, under user-defined state constraints.
-The proposed Actor-Critic-Identifier-Lagrangian (ACIL) algorithm extends the approach by \cite{kamalapurkar2016Automatica} to the constrained setting by including this novel online Lagrange multiplier estimate.
-The primary difference between the proposed method and \cite{cohen2023Automatica} is that while the gain for the safeguarding controller in \cite{cohen2023Automatica} is held constant, the Lagrange multiplier in our work varies according to the safety requirements of the current state.
-Consequently, we observe better performance in the sense of total cost accrued (which we demonstrate on some numerical simulations).
-To the best of our knowledge, such an online estimator for the Lagrange multiplier and the constraint on the time derivative of BLF has not been reported in the literature.
+To alleviate this challenge, in this paper, we propose an on-policy RL algorithm, utilizing an online estimate for the optimal Lagrange multiplier, that approximately solves the optimal control problem online for a class of deterministic continuous-time nonlinear systems with parametric uncertainties under user-defined state constraints.
+The proposed Actor-Critic-Identifier-Lagrangian (ACIL) algorithm extends the approach in \cite{bhasin2013Automatica,kamalapurkar2016Automatica} to the constrained setting by including an online estimate of the Lagrange multiplier.
+The proposed method is similar in spirit to \cite{cohen2023Automatica}; however, differs in the sense that while the gain for the safeguarding controller in \cite{cohen2023Automatica} is held constant, our approach uses an estimate of the Lagrange multiplier that varies according to the safety requirements of the current state.
+We rigorously show that the proposed approach guarantees both safety and stability.
+Through simulations, we observe better performance in terms of the total cost accrued.
+Consequently, we argue that the use of the proposed Lagrange multiplier estimate in an optimal controller leads to both safety enhancement and performance improvement.